Film Advisory Board: Rating system

 AO - Ages 18 and over only.

-Equivalent to X-rated since March 2003; previously equivalent to MPAA's NC-17 rating.

 Criticism of the Seal of Excellence

 The Film Advisory Board has come under criticism as of late with the seemingly wide use of the FAB Seal of Excellence, with critics stating that while the seal denotes family-friendly entertainment, it does not always denote quality.
 Critic Erik Childress has criticized the Film Advisory Board for being hypocritical in its application of the Seal of Excellence, in part because it was applied to such films as Deck the Halls and the 2006 remake of The Pink Panther, both of which he felt violated the FAB's listed guidelines by including "strong sexual content...related to sex and titillation".
 When Gelf Magazine contacted Janet Stokes, current head of the FAB, about awarding the FAB Seal of Excellence to the box-office flop Deck the Halls, she admitted that the FAB does not review movies, but determines which are suitable for children:

 We're not critics.
 Critics are people who say the 'yay' or the 'nay'.
 We don’t do that.
 If we can't say something good about a film, we don’t give them an award.